JackyGohSG/pratu/_pages/privacy-policy.md

 <ol start="5">
  	<li><strong>INTERNATIONAL DATA TRANSFERS</strong></li>
 </ol>
-&nbsp;
 <ul>
- 	<li>We operate in many countries and may temporarily store, process or transfer your personal data between any of the countries in which we operate in order to enable us to use your personal data in accordance with this Privacy Policy and our Terms of Service <a href="http://www.pratu.asia/customer-service/terms-of-service">http://www.pratu.asia/customer-service/terms-of-service</a></li>
+ 	<li>We operate in many countries and may temporarily store, process or transfer your personal data between any of the countries in which we operate in order to enable us to use your personal data in accordance with this Privacy Policy and our Terms of Service <a href="http://www.pratu.co/terms-of-service">http://www.pratu.co/terms-of-service</a></li>
  	<li>We will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this Privacy Policy.</li>
 </ul>
 &nbsp;